maedjyuk-ghoti/tic-tac-toe/README.md

 A simple Tic-Tac-Toe game usable from the command line

 ## Motivation
-Some interviewer had me make a tic-tac-toe game in 40 minutes.
+An interviewer had me make a tic-tac-toe game in 40 minutes.
 I struggled through it and made many bad decisions under the pressure.
 Here is a version that, while it isn't perfect, is much more in line with how I program and think about problems.
 The initial commit took 2.5 hours with the drawing taking the largest chunk of time.
 More time has since been spent improving that work.

 ## Future work
 ### Adjustable board size